abdelrhmanfahmi/vom-ecommerce/README.md

 1- using use Factory Design Pattern (repository design pattern) => make interfaces classes should follow interface methods 2- using mysql database realtionships for system
-3- using policy for updataing product's vat (cannot update setting vat if products has vat already) 4- using Requests File for every post request or put 3- using newest laravel version to create update delete process in system
+3- using seeders in system for users, stores and products 4- using policy for updataing product's vat (cannot update setting vat if products has vat already) 5- using Requests File for every post request or put 6- using newest laravel version to create update delete process in system